FineUploader/fine-uploader/README.md

 ## Contributing

 Fine Uploader and all other projects in this organization thrive thanks to donations by Widen (the project's sponsor) and support by developers in the community.
+If you'd like to help and keep this project strong and relevant, you have several options.

+### Contribute code

-If you'd like to help, the best way to do so is open up a pull request that addresses one of the open feature requests or bugs.
+The best way to contribute code is to open up a pull request that addresses one of the open [feature requests or bugs][issues].
 In order to get started developing Fine Uploader, follow these steps to get the project up and running on your local development machine:

 1. Download the project repository: `git clone https://github.com/FineUploader/fine-uploader.git`.
 2. Install all project development dependencies: `npm install`.